viewdayapp/viewday-obsidian-plugin/readme.md

 **Daily Note Navigation**
 Your calendar grid is now a navigation hub.
 Click any date header on the grid (e.g., "Mon 23") to instantly jump to that day's Daily Note.
 If it doesn't exist, Viewday automatically generates it in the background using your core Daily Notes plugin settings.

-**The Creation Engine** Don't just view your schedule—build it.
+**The Creation Engine** Don't just view your schedule, build it.
 Click any empty slot on the grid to instantly generate a new Markdown file.
 Viewday will drop it in your vault and automatically inject the correct date/time into your frontmatter properties.

 **Secure Google "Write-Back"** Need to schedule a Google Meeting?
 Click the grid to securely launch a pre-filled Google Calendar event.
 Viewday handles the scheduling without ever asking for invasive "Delete/Edit" permissions to your entire Google account.